Wonton Soup: Proof Structures Under Interventions

 • A perturbation can be a blocked tactic or tactic family, a seed change, or a policy/scheduler change.

-• A response can be recovery to the same structural family or migration into a different attractor.
+• A response can be recovery to the same recurring proof shape or migration into a different proof-graph cluster, which the basin analysis treats as an attractor.

 • The object of study is not only solve rate; it is the shape and stability of search trajectories.